vujic02/vujic02/README.md

 ### 🔭 Current Projects:

-- DV Hotels - This app will be a hotel reservation app.
 - Nutrition App - This app will provide users food nutrition info.
 This app is my first typescript project.

 ### 🌱 I’m currently learning: